trolie/spec/docs/articles/limit-provenance.md

 for a given power system resource.
 See [Conditional Ratings](../decision-log/conditional-ratings.md) and [Directional Ratings](../decision-log/directional-ratings.md).

-Similarly, the `source` object refers to the original Ratings Proposal message that contained this proposal.
+Next, the `source` object refers to the original Ratings Proposal message that contained this proposal.
 This is exactly the same information as is contained by `proposal-header.source` when submitting a [forecast](../spec-1.0#tag/Forecasting/operation/patchRatingForecastProposal) or [real-time proposal](../spec-1.0#tag/Real-Time/operation/postRealTimeProposal).

-Finally, we have the original ratings, i.e., the limits that were proposed.
-If these were most limiting, they might be reflected in the limit determined by the clearinghouse.
+Finally, we have the original ratings, i.e., the `continuous-operating-limit` and `emergency-operating-limits` that were proposed.
+If these were most limiting, they would be reflected in the limit determined by the clearinghouse.

 #### Scenario: Multiple Ratings Providers